 Jookin’/Juke Joint Blues

 In juke joints in the South, there would often be music.
 Sometimes just a singer with a guitar or piano, sometimes more.
-These places birthed dances such as the slow drag, simple dances that are accessible, but full of rhythm and power.
+These places birthed dances such as the slow drag, struttin’, grind, and funky butt — simple dances that are accessible, but full of rhythm and power.

-In large ballrooms like the Savoy Ballroom in New York City, the big swing bands wouldn’t just play swing music.
+In large ballrooms like the Savoy Ballroom in New York City, the big bands wouldn’t just play swing music.
 Sometimes they’d play slower tunes as well, and the dancers would keep on dancing.
-With more room to dance and the full sound of a large band, ballroomin’ includes more big, fancy moves.
+With more room to dance and the full sound of a large band, ballroomin’ includes more traveling and/or bigger, fancy moves.

 “…feet in solid contact with the earth; the ground as a medium to caress, stomp, or make contact with the whole body (whether with serpentine, supplicatory, or somersaulting movements); a grounded, “get-down” quality to the movement characterized by body asymmetry (knees bent, torso slightly pitched forward…); an overall polyphonic feel to the dance/dancing body (encompassing a democratic equality of body parts, with the center of energy, focus, and gravity shifting through different body parts–polycentric; as well as different body parts moving to two or more meters or rhythms–polymetric or polyrhythmic); articulation of the separate units of the torso (pelvis, chest, rib cage, buttocks); and the primary value placed on both individual and group improvisation.” pg 15